B.R. Derby Class 108 DMU "Spirit of Speyside"

 B.R.
 Derby Class 108 DMU "Spirit of Banffshire"

 Two more Class 108 vehicles arrived at the railway in summer 2001.
-Both were in green livery and have been supplied by Diesel Unit Preservation Associates Ltd. The unit is unusual in being formed of two Driving Motor Standard (DMS) non-brake vehicles, providing no guards accommodation, however the "power-twin" arrangement proved very effective on the line's steep gradients in the early days.
-This unit (51568) is still in its original green livery but will be repainted into a new green livery as seen on its partner vehicle (52053) in the photo below.
+Both were in green livery and were supplied by Diesel Unit Preservation Associates Ltd. The unit is unusual in being formed of two Driving Motor Standard (DMS) non-brake vehicles, providing no guards accommodation, however the "power-twin" arrangement proved very effective on the line's steep gradients in the early days.
+This unit (51568) was repainted into the BR green livery as shown above in 2013.

 B.R.
 Derby Class 108 DMU